laohanlinux/utils/README.md

 ## httputils

-a http long connection pool
+a http long connection pool(it's a not good log connection implement)

 ## data struct